IgnaceMaes/ember-showdown-prism/README.md

+Proof of concept on integrating Shiki in ember-showdown.

 # ember-showdown-prism

 ember-showdown-prism is a drop-in addon that automatically adds [Prism](https://prismjs.com/) syntax highlighting to code blocks if you are using [showdown](https://github.com/showdownjs/showdown) to render your Markdown.